 In exchange for all of the outstanding ownership interests in Global LLC, we issued 63,945,257 shares of our common stock to Richard Palmer and Mobius.
 The shares issued to Mr. Palmer and Mobius in the acquisition of Global LLC represented 35% of our outstanding shares of common stock immediately after the acquisition.
 Approximately 43% of the foregoing shares were issued as restricted shares, subject to forfeiture in the event that certain specified performance milestones are not achieved.
-As of December 31, 2009, all of the restricted shares issued to Richard Palmer have been released.
-Similarly, as of December 31, 2009, all of the restricted shares issued to Mobius have been released, except for 3,915,016 shares that have been forfeited.
+As of December 31, 2009, all of the restricted shares issued to Richard Palmer have been released, except for 3,915,016 shares that have been forfeited.